Nail-Ableyev/Project4/README.md

 	4. file was minified (see production version);

-  5. images ('pizzeria.jpg' and 'profilepic.jpg') were compressed
+  5. images ('pizzeria.jpg' and 'profilepic.jpg') were compressed;

 style.css: